bbauska/meta-react-basics/README.md

   alt="Object properties in React." width="40%" />
 </p>
-You use objects when you need to store groups of related data of different types.
-Each data type is known as an object property, for example, suppose you create an object called fruits that contains properties for type, quantity, and color.
+<p>You use objects when you need to store groups of related data of
+different types.
+Each data type is known as an object property, for example, suppose you create an object called fruits that contains properties for type, quantity, and color.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ w1-s19-d. object with name-value pairs (76) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->